-In their most recent global fit of the gluon helicity distribution [11], the JAM collaboration showed that without the assumption of positivity constraints on the quark and gluon helicity PDFs, the magnitude or sign of the gluon polarization in the nucleon cannot be properly constrained.
+the assumption of positivity constraints on the quark and gluon helicity PDFs, the magnitude or sign of the gluon polarization in the nucleon cannot be properly constrained.
 In other words, the ITD extracted from the JAM global fit (labeled by JAM $\tilde{\mathcal{I}}p^{(+/-)}$ in Fig. 10) may have a similar or even larger magnitude of uncertainty than our lattice QCD calculation.
 We show a comparison of the polarized gluon ITDs obtained from global fits and our lattice calculation in Fig. 10.
-Most importantly, Fig. 10 shows that the ITD data in the $\nu \lesssim 6$ region is primarily controlled by whether the gluon polarization in the nucleon is positive or negative, according to the JAM analysis.
+Most importantly, Fig. 10 shows that the ITD data in the $\nu \leq 6$ region is primarily controlled by whether the gluon polarization in the nucleon is positive or negative, according to the JAM analysis.

-The positivity constraint on the gluon distributions, namely helicity-aligned and helicity-antialigned both being non-negative, in the analysis of experimental data in [11] leads to a substantial reduction of the variance of $x\Delta g(x)$ in the large-x region, as seen in Fig. 6 of [11].
+The positivity constraint on the gluon helicity PDF, $g(x) \ge |\Delta g(x)|$ in the analysis of experimental data in [11] leads to a substantial reduction of the variance of $x\Delta g(x)$ in the large-x region, as seen in Fig. 6 of [11].
 Specifically, the PDFs without the positivity assumption were organized into a band of solutions with a negative PDF and a band of solutions with a positive PDF.
 We compare the ITDs resulting from the two bands with positive and negative $x\Delta g(x)$ to our results in the right panel of Fig. 10.
 The current matrix elements, albeit with an unphysical pion mass and finite lattice spacing, are inconsistent within statistical uncertainties with the negative PDF branch.
-We note, however, that the large $\nu$ behavior of the lattice-calculated
+We note, however, that the large $\nu$ behavior of the lattice-calculated ITD, beyond the range currently accessible, could turn negative and compensate for the positive trend observed in Fig. 10.